Drawaes/UKTour2020/index.md

 ### [Richard Campbell](https://twitter.com/richcampbell)

 Microsoft Regional Director.
 Host of .NET Rocks!
 Based in Canada.

+Richard Campbell wrote his first line of code in 1977.
+His career has spanned the computing industry both on the hardware and software sides, development and operations.
+He was a co-founder of Strangeloop Networks, acquired by Radware in 2013 and was on the board of directors of Telerik which was acquired by Progress Software in 2014.
+Today he is a consultant and advisor to a number of successful technology firms and is the founder and chairman of Humanitarian Toolbox ([htbox.org](http://htbox.org)), a public charity that builds open source software for disaster relief.
+Richard is also the host of two podcasts: .NET Rocks! ([dotnetrocks.com](https://dotnetrocks.com/)) the Internet Audio Talkshow for .NET developers and RunAs Radio ([runasradio.com](http://runasradio.com/)) which is a weekly show for IT Professionals.

+**Abstract:**

+.NET continues to evolve - but how did it get here?
+Join Richard Campbell on a tour of the history of .NET, Visual Studio and the related tools that have been helping developers produce millions of applications.
+So many forces shape how development tools are created, and Richard ties together the story of the hardware, software, market and political forces that have brought .NET to be an open-source, cross-platform development platform.
+The winding path of .NET has been influenced by many things along the way, and the future looks bright!

 ### [Simon Painter](https://twitter.com/madSimonJ) - Hacking C#: Development for the truly lazy